What is tagging?

 How can I use tags during analysis?

 Tags can be used for picking out key themes within qualitative responses, and can then be used for filtering, grouping and exporting.
+You can see the tags that you've applied in a few different places.

 Responses to this Activity section on Dashboard with Download all responses including analyst fields highlighted.